Common Bankruptcy Myths or Misconception and Answers Thereto:

 Some Common Myths About Bankruptcy

-Myth 1: After the “new” bankruptcy law, bankruptcy filing no longer helps persons get rid of debts.
+Myth 1: After the “new” bankruptcy laws changed in 2005, bankruptcy filing no longer helps persons get rid of debts.
 Untrue: the goals remain the same : Can you keep your equity in any assets you own and can you discharge all your debts!
 For the most part, nothing has changed..only the actions you must take in order to obtain those goals such as the 2 classes that Bankruptcy Attorney Richard D. Granvold will discuss with you.

 Myth 4: You do not have to list all your creditors.
 UNTRUE.
 You cannot choose which credit cards, which relatives, which taxes or student loans to include in filing bankruptcy.
 The law is simple: ALL DEBTS MUST BE LISTED.
 Having said that, ongoing Utility bills you are current with many persons do not list because they are caught up.
 However even cell phone plan can be discharged and you can proceed with a cheaper plan.
 Richard D. Granvold’s Letter #1 provided to all clients will have a section just on Utility bills and how you can discharge even past due electrical bills where you live now and the form needed to provide the Utility Provider.
 Otherwise, the law is clear: Any debt, even if not discharged like criminal fines, child support, etc..all must be listed.
 Period!